doyle-kfd/CrewFinder/README.md

   - AC-2 Crew members have access to trip browsing and join request features.
   - AC-3 Unauthorized users are redirected if attempting restricted actions.

+#### EPIC | Role Based Access Control

 - As an admin, I want to manage user roles effectively, so I can control access to specific features.

   - AC-1 The admin panel includes options to view and modify user roles.
   - AC-2 Role changes are saved and take immediate effect on user permissions.

+- As a user, I want my experience to be tailored based on my role (captain or crew), so I only see actions and views relevant to my role.

+  - AC-1 Captains have access to trip creation, management, and crew approval features.
+  - AC-2 Crew members have access to trip browsing and join request features.
+  - AC-3 Unauthorized users are redirected if attempting restricted actions.

+#### EPIC | Platform UI And Testing

+- As a user, I want rich-text capabilities in my profile bio, so I can add more detailed information about myself.

+  - AC-1 Bio field on the profile form supports rich-text formatting via Summernote.
+  - AC-2 Bio content displays properly in the profile view on the dashboard.

+- As a user, I want the platform to have a clean and intuitive layout with easy navigation, so I can find features and complete actions quickly.

+  - AC-1 Consistent styling across pages using Bootstrap and Crispy Forms.
+  - AC-2 Navigation bar with links to key sections (dashboard, profile, trips).
+  - AC-3 All pages are mobile-friendly and responsive.